THE KITE RUNNER : Theme, Characters, Plot Summary

 Characters:

-• Amir- Amir is the main protagonist of the novel.
-He is a Sunni Muslim with pure blooded Pashtun ancestry.
+• Amir – The main protagonist of the novel.
+He is a Sunni Muslim with pure Pashtun ancestry.

-• Baba- Amir’s father and the most powerful man in Kabul.
-Another purer blooded Pashtun with the nickname of Mr. Hurricane due to his brave and courageous image.
+• Baba – Amir's father and the most powerful man in Kabul.
+A pure-blooded Pashtun, nicknamed Mr. Hurricane due to his brave and courageous nature.

-• Hassan- A Hazara and a Shi’a Muslim, often bullied by Sunni Muslims of Afghanistan.
-He grew up with Amir as his play mate.
-He’s Ali’s son and servant as his father.
+• Hassan – A Hazara and a Shi’a Muslim, often bullied by Sunni Muslims of Afghanistan.
+He grew up with Amir as his playmate.
+He is Ali's son and servant as his father.

-• Ali- A Servant at Baba’s house and Hassan’s father.
-He has a crippled leg due to suffering from polio as a kid.
+• Ali – A servant at Baba’s house and Hassan’s father.
+He has a crippled leg due to polio suffered as a child.

-• Soraya- A Muslim girl who grew up in USA as Amir.
+• Soraya – A Muslim girl who grew up in the USA like Amir.
 She has a dark past and marries Amir.

-• Rahim Khan- Baba’s close friend and advisor.
-A father figure to Amir.
-Informs Amir about Baba’s past and Shorab.
+• Rahim Khan – Baba’s close friend and advisor.
+A father figure to Amir, who informs him about Baba’s past and Shorab.

-• Shorab- Hassan and Farzana’s son.
+• Shorab – Hassan and Farzana’s son.
 Possesses his father’s good qualities and slingshot skills.
-Was abused by the Taliban in Afghanistan after his parents’ death.
-Adopted by Amir and Soraya at the end.
+He was abused by the Taliban in Afghanistan after his parents’ death and is later adopted by Amir and Soraya.

-• Farid- Afghan taxi driver with poor living conditions.
-Helps Amir to rescue Shorab.
+• Farid – An Afghan taxi driver with poor living conditions who helps Amir rescue Shorab.

-• Assef- Half German and half Afghan.
-Bullies Amir and Hassan as in their childhood.
-Becomes the leader of the Taliban after growing up.
+• Assef – Half German, half Afghan.
+Bullies Amir and Hassan in their childhood and later becomes a Taliban leader.

 Plot Summary:

-The story begins in the year 2001, with an adult Amir looking over flying kites covered San Francisco sky.
-He recalls a call that he received from Rahim khan and recounts back to 1975 regarding a certain incident in an abandoned alley of Kabul that turned him into who he grew up as.
-The reader is then taken back to a flashback narrated by Amir.
-He recalls his house in Kabul where he lived with Baba and Hassan.
-Although Hassan and Ali lived in a servant quarter beside their actual house, Amir and Hassan grew up as brothers.
-Hassan is noted to have a cleft upper lip which stood out in his features other than the features of Hazara that differentiated him from the rest of the major Pashtun ethnicity residing in Afghanistan.
-Hassan loved Amir more than anything and even took all the blames for their mischief solely on himself.
+The story begins in 2001, with an adult Amir watching kites fly over the San Francisco sky.
+He recalls a call from Rahim Khan and flashes back to 1975, recalling an incident in an abandoned alley in Kabul that shaped his life.
+Amir grew up in Kabul with Baba and Hassan.
+Although Hassan and Ali lived in the servant quarters, Amir and Hassan grew up as brothers.
+Hassan, with a cleft upper lip, loved Amir unconditionally and often took the blame for their mischief.

 More Article